AbhinavAtrishi/Numerical-Methods/README.md

 Currently implemented solutions are:

-1. Methods to solve Polynomial and Trancedental Equations
+1. Methods to solve Polynomial and Transcendental Equations
   * Method of Bisection
   * Secant Method
   * Regular Falsi Method